dshanr/oci-fn-nosql/README.md

 To test this function, please follow the provided steps below.
   - Please make sure to enable the Function Invocation and event Rule execution logs.

-  - Upload a file to the specified object storage bucket that is configured in the event rule.
+  - Upload **person.json** to the object storage bucket that is configured in the event rule.
     This action will trigger the event rule and initiate the execution of the associated function.
     Please be aware that there may be a delay before the function execution logs become available for viewing.